celinelatulipe/ThinkLikeComputer/_sources/Sequences/week2a1.rst

     :align: center
     :alt: adding elements to a list output

-   -  :append(): Correct.
+   -  :append\(\): Correct.
       :.*: Write the function in the following format, function().
-Hint: We want to add an elemt to a list.
+Hint: We want to add an element to a list, not concatenate one char at a time.
    -  :7: Correct
       :.*: Incorrect, look at the code.
-Currently we are using line 7 to add the elements from one list to another
+What line are we currently building our lectures variable on?

 .. fillintheblank:: assess_ch9_16_lh